Volcanoes National Park

 - Tour of the lakes and caves.

 - Visiting the tomb of Dian Fossey.

 Cultural and Historical Tours

-With attractions such as the Uganda museum, the Ndere center and the Kasubi Tombs, Kampala will thrust you into a mix of historic information and contemporary Africa.
+With attractions such as the Uganda museum, the Ndere centre and the Kasubi Tombs, Kampala will thrust you into a mix of historical information and contemporary Africa.